Kiyo Station: History

-Kiyo Station was opened as an intermediate station of the Japan Government Railways Mine Line when the line was extended extended to Utagō Station on 15 November 1931.
+Kiyo Station was opened as an intermediate station of the Japan Government Railways Mine Line when the line was extended to Utagō Station on 15 November 1931.
 This portion of the Mine Line was incorporated into the San'in Main Line on 24 February 1933.
 Freight operations were discontinued on 1 February 1963.
 With the privatization of the Japan National Railway (JNR) on 1 April 1987, the station came under the aegis of the West Japan railway Company (JR West).
 The station was out of operation from 28 July 2013 to 10 August 2014 due to damage to the line caused by torrential rains.

 Passenger statistics

 In fiscal 2020, the station was used by an average of 1 passengers daily.